Protiviti-JSargent/ficam-access/pages/PACS-guide.md

 Note: Possession of a valid PIV Card as evidence by visual inspection of the card, reading a signed identity cert from the card, or performing challenge/response authentication with the card, provides one-factor authentication.
 See examples below:

+*	Security guard performs visual check of the PIV Card to ensure card is authentic, picture matches cardholder and card has not expired
 * PACS can perform a private key challenge/response using the Card Authentication Key (CAK) to validate the PIV Card is authentic or
 *	PACS can perform a signature check of the Cardholder Unique Identifier (CHUID) to ensure it was signed by a trusted source and is unaltered and check the expiration date to ensure it’s still valid.

 NIST FIPS 201 provided the opportunity to migrate building access systems from LITTLE OR NO confidence assurance levels to VERY HIGH confidence assurance levels.